StevenMaude/cough/README.md

 # cough - circle of fifths memory tester
-I'm currently trying to learn the circle of fifths; mainly for the purposes of [harmonic mixing](https://en.wikipedia.org/wiki/Harmonic_mixing).
+I'm currently trying to learn the circle of fifths, mainly for the purposes of [harmonic mixing](https://en.wikipedia.org/wiki/Harmonic_mixing).

 It's useful to know the relative key, as well as the key's neighbours.